 This week the International Association of Privacy Professionals (IAPP) designated the University of Maine School of Law as a Tier One law school in the area of information privacy law.
 This designation recognizes the breadth and depth of Maine Law’s privacy offerings.

 This research project by the IAPP is the first of its kind, and was initiated in an effort to better understand how privacy is taught at American Bar Association-accredited law schools in the U.S. For the study, the IAPP tiered schools according to their curriculum offerings in privacy law.
-The project included 203 law schools, and Maine Law was one of only seven schools to be ranked in the top tier.
+The project included 203 law schools, and Maine Law was one of only a few schools to be ranked in the top tier.

 “This designation reflects our school’s strong commitment to the study of information privacy law and to helping students acquire the practical skills and knowledge needed in this area to become successful practitioners and future leaders in this growing field,” said Interim Dean Dmitry Bam.
 “We hope to continue to build on that commitment in the coming years and expand the program.”

 “Maine Law’s innovation and national leadership in privacy law is another example of why our state’s only law school is a strategic asset,” said Dannel P. Malloy, chancellor of the University of Maine System.
 “I want to congratulate the faculty, staff, and stakeholders who have helped Maine Law become one of six law schools in the country to earn top tier recognition from the International Association of Privacy Professionals.”

 Maine Law has long been an academic leader in offering a curriculum focused on Information Privacy Law.
 The program recognizes the multidisciplinary nature of privacy law and also the importance of providing real world, practical work experience opportunities for our students.

 - The Law School is one of only three law schools in the country to offer a J.D.
 Certificate in Information Privacy Law.